The Phantom King of Buffalo

 Given his speedy departure, nobody had the chance to ask Michael Wilson any of these questions.
 Even if he returns, the issue of trust will compromise any answer he could provide.

 Other components to this story can be found here:

-Tech writer and TEDxBuffalo coordinator Kevin Purdy is a frequent contributor to Buffalo Spree and Buffalo Spree Home.
+Freelance writer and TEDxBuffalo founder Kevin Purdy is a frequent contributor to Buffalo Spree and Buffalo Spree Home.